midonet/midonet-docker/kubelet/README.md

 # Hyperkube Kubelet

-This container runs a Kubelet container which, in turns, spawns the rest of Kubernetes services (api, etcd) to have an inmediate suite of K8s to be used.
-It is configured to be used by MidoNet with Neutron, by configuring the Kuryr's CNI driver and the `mm-ctl` utility to bind containers.
+This container runs a Kubelet agent configured to be used Kuryr's CNI driver to bind containers to network ports provided by midonet.

 ## How to run it